-The demand placed on the Midmar Water Treatment Plant, over the past few years, is presented in Figure 7.39.
+The demand placed on the Midmar Water Treatment Plant, over the past few years, is presented in Figure 7.42.
 Forecast sales are shown on the same figure.
-The current average WTP production is approximately 290.92 M&/day.
+The current average WTP production is approximately 290.92 Me/day.

-The steep growth in demand is because of Msunduzi Municipality's demand along the '61 Pipeline Supply System exceeding the projected demand.
-Also, eThekwini Municipality are in the process of final commissioning of the Western Aqueduct and have requested that Umgeni Water supply the maximum of 200 M&/day during commissioning and thereafter 187 M&/day as projected.
+The steep increase in supply is due to Msunduzi Municipality's demand along the '61 Pipeline Supply System exceeding the projected demand and an increase in supply to eThekwini Municipality's demand to point M. eThekwini Municipality commissioned the Western Aqueduct and have requested that Umgeni Water supply the maximum of 200 Me/day during commissioning and thereafter supply the demand as projected.

-Figure 7.39 Water demand from Midmar WTP.
+Figure 7.42 Water demand from Midmar WTP.

-An analysis of daily historical production (November 2019 to October 2020) of the Midmar WTP is presented in Figure 7.40.
+An analysis of daily historical production (November 2019 to October 2020) of the Midmar WTP is presented in Figure 7.43.
 It shows that for 19.2 % of the time the WTP was being operated above the optimal operating capacity.
 The 19.2 % is based on the upgraded capacity of 395 Me/day compared to the previous period where the plant operated above 97 % of the 275 Me/day capacity (before the upgrade).
 The plant did not, at any stage, operate above its design capacity.
 This is as a result of the plant having been upgraded to a design capacity of 395 Me/day.

-Figure 7.40 Analysis of historical production at Midmar WTP (November 2019 to October 2020).
+Figure 7.43 Analysis of historical production at Midmar WTP (November 2019 to October 2020).